-Nutrients from decomposition of unutilized feed and organic wastes of living organisms plus those directly from the given fertilizers in aquaculture ponds favour the growth of phytoplankton. the different Among types of phytoplankton, euglenophyte is an important group which is responsible for the occurrence of red sticky scum on the surface in day time.
+Nutrients from decomposition of unutilized feed and organic wastes of living organisms plus those directly from the given fertilizers in aquaculture ponds favor the growth of phytoplankton. the different Among types of phytoplankton, euglenophyte is an important group which is responsible for the occurrence of red sticky scum on the surface in day time.
 When they lead to algal die-off sometimes they create severe aquatic environmental degradation.
-On the other hand, the bloom of this inhibits phytoplankton the light penetration as well as utilizing most of the nutrients from the water body for their growth.
-As a result, the growth of other beneficial planktons decreases markedly and ultimately the fish production is hampered.
-Some bloom forming genera of euglenophytes such as Euglena, Trachelomonas Phacus and have significant effects in reducing the number of other algal species in aquaculture 1988). ponds (Leupold, Euglena sanguinea bloom is the cause of fish breath difficulty at the surface due to algae attach to the gill (Xavier et al., 1991).
-The growth and development of euglenophyte depends on the combination of factors such as sunlight, warm temperature and polluted conditions.
+On the other hand, the bloom of this inhibits phytoplankton the light penetration as well as they utilize most of the nutrients from the water body for their growth.
+As a result the growth of other beneficial plankton decreases markedly and ultimately the fish production is hampered.
+Some bloom forming genera of euglenophytes such as Euglena, Trachelomonas Phacus and have significant effect in reducing the number of other algal species in aquaculture 1988). ponds (Leupold, Euglena sanguinea bloom is the cause of fish breath difficulty at the surface due to algae attach to the gill (Xavier et al., 1991).
+The growth and development of euglenophyte depend on the combination of factors such sunlight, warm temperature polluted condition.
 They prefer polluted water, which is high in organic materials and they can also tolerate stress habitats.
-Phacus and Euglena are abundant at high organic loading rates (Phang and Ong, 1988) and at acidic environments (Xavier et al., 1991; Zakrys and Walne, 1994).
+Phacus and Euglena are abundant at high organic loading rates (Phang and Ong, 1988) and at acidic environment (Xavier et al., 1991; Zakrys and Walne, 1994).

-Recently the aquaculturists of Bangladesh are faced with the problems of euglenophytes bloom and they are thinking about how to take control measures against that hazard.
-The fish farmers use the herbicides - CuSO4, Simazin or Aquazin, Fenac, Silvex, Paraquat, Dequat, Endothal, 2-4-D, 2-4-5-T, etc. in their ponds without knowing their toxicity and residual effects.
-Most of the herbicides have negative effects on aquatic organisms and fishes, environment and are not friendly (McIntosh and Kavern, 1974).
+Recently the aquaculturists of Bangladesh are faced with the problems of euglenophytes bloom and they are thinking about how to take control measure against that hazard.
+The herbicides - CuSO4, Simazin or Aquazin, Fenac, Silvex, Paraquat, Dequat, Endothal, 2-4-D, 2-4-5-T, etc. are used by the fish farmers to their ponds without knowing their toxicity and residual effect.
+Most of the herbicides have negative effect on aquatic organisms and fishes, and are not environment friendly (McIntosh and Kavern, 1974).
 As a result they are facing numerous problems with marked inhibition of total production.
-An attempt has been made on the water quality improvement and euglenophytes bloom control for achieving better fish production duckweed using (Lemna minor) and lime (CaO).
+An attempt has been made on the water quality improvement and euglenophytes bloom control for getting better fish duckweed production using (Lemna minor) and lime (CaO).

 Duckweed (Lemna minor) is an effective nutrient removal agent through biofiltration from organic nutrient rich water body (Perniel et al., 1998; Rahmani and Sternberg, 1999; Sharma et al., 2000).
-Due to the removal of nutrient from aquatic habitats the growth euglenophytes will ultimately be reduced.
-On the other hand, duckweed is presently being used as fish feed.
+Due to the removal of nutrient from aquatic habitat ultimately the growth of euglenophytes will be reduced.
+On the other hand, presently duckweed is being used as fish feed.
 Duckweed has been shown to be readily consumed by a variety of herbivorous fish (Uddin et al., 2007; Chowdhury et al., 2008).
 Duckweed fed carp polyculture methodology permits increases in production and it also increases the financial and economic viability of the production system (Journey et al., 1991).

 Lime is widely used to increase the fish production in ponds with acid bottom muds and soft water.
-Liming increases the alkalinity of water thereby increasing the availability of carbondioxide for photosynthesis.
-Greater alkalinity after liming also buffers against drastic diel pH changes common in eutrophic ponds.
-The net effect of changes in water quality liming is increase following to phytoplankton productivity which, in turn, leads to increase fish production.
-In addition the growth of euglenophytes (Euglena, Phacus and Trachelomonas), acidic pH trend to group of phytoplankton will be retarded and water quality will be improved.
+Liming increases the alkalinity of water thereby increasing the carbondioxide availability of for photosynthesis.
+Greater alkalinity liming also buffers against drastic diel pH changes common in eutrophic ponds.
+The net effect of changes in water quality following liming is to increase phytoplankton productivity which, in turn, leads to increase fish production.
+In addition the growth of euglenophytes (Euglena, Phacus and Trachelomonas), acidic pH loving group of phytoplankton will be retarded and water quality will be improved.